cbs-ntcore/cbs_badge/README.md

 ## Embedded programming using Arduino

-Arduino is a simplified environment for writing programs for and configuring microcontrollers.
+[Arduino](https://www.arduino.cc/) is a beginner friendly environment for writing programs for and configuring microcontrollers.
 There are many official and non-official 'Arduino compatible' boards which can be programmed with the Arduino integrated development environment (IDE).
 Arduino programs are written in the C++ programming language and use functions that simplify the process of setting or reading the state of digital and analog pins